willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

     To force Godot to create a new sub-resource, do X.

 If you load a filepath, you will get a Resource.
-And if that resource still has a reference somewhere, then loading the same filepath will return the same Resource instance.
+Loading that same filepath again returns the same Resource instance.
+That is unless you release all references to the previous instance and free it.

 You can create a new instance of a Resource...